By Anna E. Mazzucco, Ph.D., Miara Jeffress, Ph.D, and Diana M. Zuckerman, Ph.D.

 Nearly 20 million Americans have type 2 diabetes, also known as adult-onset diabetes, a condition where a person’s body does not respond well to sugar or store it properly.
 Diabetes can cause many very serious health problems, including kidney disease, blindness, amputation and, most notably, heart disease.
+Diabetes can even increase your risk of developing cancer.
 These health problems that are caused by diabetes are more dangerous than the diabetes itself.

 Diabetes is becoming more and more common, and is estimated to affect more than 9% of the U.S. population in 2014.1 The fact that people often take diabetes medication for many years, has meant that a diabetes drug can make a lot of money for a pharmaceutical company.
 As a result, many drugs to treat diabetes have come on the market in the last several years.
 But unfortunately, it’s not clear if the new drugs are better than the old ones – in fact, all the newer drugs have serious safety concerns (see below for more details).

 There is also uncertainty about the best way to treat diabetes, especially among older adults.
 Recent studies suggest that using drugs to keep blood sugar very tightly controlled in type 2 diabetes patients, especially older adults, may not always be beneficial.
 If blood sugar gets too low, this can cause serious health problems in older adults.
 And the benefits of tight blood sugar control are likely to only help younger people.
 In other words, older adults may be less likely to benefit, and more likely to be harmed, by the traditional guidelines for blood sugar (glucose).
 Medical experts are now starting to change their recommendations by relaxing blood sugar level goals for older adults.

 New Warnings about Drugs Containing Saxagliptin and Alogliptin

 In April 2016, the FDA issued a warning that five Type 2 diabetes drugs may increase the risk of heart failure.
 They include: